 Open Run by pressing Win + R, or by searching “run” in the Start menu.

 Watch the video above for the exact command to paste — it walks through the rest in under a minute.
+You'll need to repeat this any time Roblox falls behind again, which is why the bootstrapper is the recommended fix.

 No. ERR-OFFSET is a local error inside the Hub.
 Nothing is sent to Roblox, no requests fail server-side, and no in-game actions are taken while the error is showing.